ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 This is another regular paragraph.
 ~~~

 Markdown is smart enough not to add extra (unwanted) `<p>` tags around HTML block-level tags.
-Furthermore, if you try and insert block level HTML inside a paragraph, Markdown will split the paragraph appropriately.
-For example:
+Furthermore, if you try and insert block-level HTML inside a paragraph, Markdown will split the paragraph appropriately.
+For example, this text:

 ~~~html
 This Markdown paragraph has some <span>span-level
 	(inline) html</span> in the middle.
 ~~~

 Gives:

 ~~~html
 <p>This Markdown paragraph has some <span>span-level
 	(inline) html</span> in the middle.</p>
 ~~~

-Whereas:
+However, if we try to force a `<div>` into a Markdown paragraph:

 ~~~html
 This Markdown paragraph has a <div>block-level element</div> in the middle.
 That's not allowed in HTML!
 ~~~

-Gives:
+We end up with:

 ~~~html
 <p>This Markdown paragraph has a</p>
 <div>block-level element</div>